p1nesap/canvasGallery/README.md

-# lsFun is about a form and localStorage.
+# lsFun is about a form, localStorage, innerHTML, maybe canvas?